CopterExpress/clover/docs/ru/duocam_mavlink.md

 # QGC vehicle ID
 qgc_vehicle_id: 255
 mavlink:
-  # IP adress of the interface to listen port on (0.0.0.0 for all interfaces)
+  # IP address of the interface to listen port on (0.0.0.0 for all interfaces)
   ip: 127.0.0.1
   # UDP port
   port: 14540